RedBrothers/GeneticMarkerSearch/README.md

 The program mostly relies on basic C++ 17 functionality, but uses some third-party libraries.
 Particularly, `boost` is used for various file manipulations, and Intel's `TBB` for efficient concurrent data structures.
 Including `TBB` into the project might be tricky on certain systems, so we provide a `FindTBB.cmake` file (not our work) which solves this problem.

-Our implementation of Aho-Corasick turned out to be not very efficient, so we replaced it with [this one](https://github.com/cjgdev/aho_corasick).
-We did small adjustments o make it work in parallel manner.
+Our implementation of Aho-Corasick turned out to be not very efficient, so we replaced it with [this](https://github.com/cjgdev/aho_corasick) one.
+We did small adjustments to make it work in parallel manner.

 ## Performance